opf/openproject/docs/user-guide/work-packages/edit-work-package/README.md

 ## Update a work package

-To edit a work package, double-click in the row of a work package in the [table view](../../work-packages/work-package-views/#table-view) or open the [split screen view](../../work-packages/work-package-views/#split-screen-view) to see the details.
+To edit a work package, double-click a work package row in [table view](../../work-packages/work-package-views/#table-view) or open the [split screen view](../../work-packages/work-package-views/#split-screen-view) to see the details.

 In the work package details, you can click in any field to update it, e.g. change the description, status, priority, assignee, or add a comment.